XBotToolkit/x-bot-toolkit/README.md

 # X Bot Toolkit
 A Python-based bot for X (formerly Twitter) that generates original, viral content to drive authentic user engagement.
-Built with a dynamic, evolving persona (sassy influencer with a "bro" vibe), it uses the Grok API to craft tweets, a graph-based memory system for continuity, and aligns with xAI’s mission of advancing human-AI collaboration.
+Built with a dynamic, evolving persona, it uses the Grok API to craft tweets, a graph-based memory system for continuity, and aligns with xAI’s mission of advancing human-AI collaboration.
 Hosted at https://github.com/XBotToolkit/x-bot-toolkit.

 ## Features
 Viral Content: Generates edgy, meme-heavy tweets based on X trends, designed to spark replies and retweets.
-Dynamic Persona: Evolves monthly (e.g., chill to savage) with a consistent "sophisticated influencer" voice, enforced via structured prompts.
+Dynamic Persona: Evolves continuously with a consistent "sophisticated influencer" voice, enforced via structured prompts.
 Graph Memory: Stores interactions in a JSON-based graph for coherent callbacks and persona evolution.
 Grok API Integration: Chains queries to analyze trends, craft tweets, and refine outputs for maximum engagement.
 Cloud-Ready: Runs on servers (e.g., AWS EC2) with secure API key management via python-dotenv.